alexmanrique/blog/_posts/2020-10-31-creating-a-jackson-serializer-in-java.md

 | Moshi | <a href="https://github.com/square/moshi">github.com/square/moshi</a> | 6,7K | 536 |
 | Jsoniter | <a href="https://github.com/json-iterator/java">github.com/json-iterator/java</a> | 1,3K | 424 |

-According to the numbers of stars and forks done `Fastjson` from Alibaba is the library that right now has more support in the open source community.
+According to the numbers of stars and forks done `Fastjson` from Alibaba is the library that right now has more support in the open-source community.

 Using Jackson in our Maven Java application
 -----------------------------------------------